FabianOmoke/azure_custom_vision_trained_pet_classifier/README.md

 # azure_custom_vision_trained_pet_classifier

-To run the image classification web app on your computer:
+To run the image classification web app on your computer: I have excluded the train images due to huge size (Dataset used OXFORD PET III DATASET)

 1. Open a Terminal / Command Prompt (CMD)
 2. Use the CMD to navigate to the "src" folder